100 Heroes: Marlon Brando

 Born in 1924, Marlon Brando was an renowned actor.

-His career spanned six decades and he won numerous awards for his many performances.
+His career spanned six decades - he consistently delivered iconic performances and won numerous awards.

-Beginning his career on stage, he transitioned into film - his first major hit was A Streetcar Named Desire in 1951, in which he was nominated for an Academy Award for his portrayal of Stanley Kowalski.
+Beginning his career on stage, Brando successfully transitioned into film - his first major hit was A Streetcar Named Desire in 1951, in which he was nominated for an Academy Award for his portrayal of Stanley Kowalski.

 His performance as Terry Malloy in the 1954 film, On the Waterfront, was another career highlight - he won an Academy Award for that role.